cybera/ookla-statcan-analysis/README.md

 the App will stop running.
 There's a few deployment options listed in the [documentation](https://docs.streamlit.io/knowledge-base/tutorials/deploy); the EC2 instance blog post suggests tmux which is pretty simple.

+The output data for the streamlit app can be downloaded [here](https://swift-yyc.cloud.cybera.ca:8080/v1/AUTH_233e84cd313945c992b4b585f7b9125d/ookla-statcan-analysis/LastFourQuartersOrBestEstimate_On_DissolvedSmallerCitiesHexes.gpkg) on RAC object storage.
+The binary geopackage file must be place in the folder indicated above in the data directory.